-The United States has a unique "melting pot" culture which combines traditions and customs from all over the world.
-As a participant on an InterExchange program, you'll have one of the best opportunities to experience American culture by living and working in the U.S. and interacting with many different people.
-Some of the customs here may seem odd or uncomfortably different from those of your home country.
-Being in a new and unfamiliar place can be challenging, even for the experienced traveler, and feelings of isolation and frustration can occur.
+The United States is known for its unique "melting pot" culture which melds customs from people from all over the world.
+As part of an InterExchange program, you'll have one of the best opportunities to experience American culture by living and working in the U.S. and interacting with many different types of people.
+Many of the customs here may seem odd or uncomfortably different from those of your home country.
+Being in a new and unfamiliar place can be challenging even for the experienced traveler and feelings of isolation and frustration can occur.
 This is totally normal and is often described as culture shock.

 - Feeling excessively homesick, resentful, tired, anxious, or isolated

 - Writing or calling home very frequently

 - Feeling anxious